 \subsection{Comparisons with Existing Literature}

-There has been much work on multivariate Hawkes process \citep[e.g.,][]{zhou2013learning,bacry2013modelling,chen2017multivariate}, and models for the conditional intensity can be generally expressed as \beq \lambda_{i}(t|\mG,\mH_t) = \mu_i + \sum_{j = 1}^m \sum_{t_{jl} < t} \zeta_{ij}(t-t_{jl}), \quad i=1,\cdots,m, \eeq where $\mu_i$ is the background rates at the node $i$ and $\zeta_{ij}(\cdot)$ is some transition function between the node $j$ and the node $i$.
+There has been much work on multivariate Hawkes process \citep[e.g.,][]{zhou2013learning,bacry2013modelling,chen2017multivariate}, and models for the conditional intensity can be generally expressed as \beq \lambda_{i}(t|\mG,\mH_t) = \mu_i + \sum_{j = 1}^m \sum_{t_{jl} \in \mH_{j,t}} \zeta_{ij}(t-t_{jl}), \quad i=1,\cdots,m, \eeq where $\mu_i$ is the background rate at node $i$ and $\zeta_{ij}(\cdot)$ is some transfer function between node $j$ and node $i$.
 Key differences among existing multivariate Hawkes process models center around constructions of $\zeta_{ij}(\cdot)$'s.
-A popular modeling strategy is to assume that \be \zeta_{ij}(\cdot) = \theta_{ij}f(\cdot;\gamma),\quad i,j=1,\cdots,m, \ee where $f(\cdot;\gamma)$ is of some parametric form.
-Such a model involves a total number of $O(m^2)$ parameters, restricting its suitability to applications with a relatively small $m$ \citep[e.g.,][]{bacry2013modelling}.
-When modeling a network with a large number of nodes, one needs to impose some sparse structure on $\theta_{ij}$'s, where a nonzero $\theta_{ij}$ implies that the node $i$ is directly influenced by the node $j$.
-The estimated $\theta_{ij}$'s may help recover the latent network structure \citep[e.g.,][]{zhou2013learning,xu2016learning,bacry2020sparse}.
-While most existing work in this direction lack rigorous theory, there has been some recent work on theoretical investigations of such models when $m$ is diverging, see, e.g., \cite{hansen2015lasso}, \cite{chen2017multivariate} and \cite{cai2020latent}.
+A popular modeling strategy is to assume that $\zeta_{ij}(\cdot) = \theta_{ij}f(\cdot;\gamma)$, $i,j=1,\cdots,m$, with some parametric $f(\cdot;\gamma)$.
+Such a model involves a total of $O(m^2)$ parameters, limiting its suitability to applications with a relatively small $m$ \citep[e.g.,][]{bacry2013modelling}.
+When modeling a large network, one needs to impose some sparse structure on $\theta_{ij}$'s, in which case a nonzero $\theta_{ij}$ implies that node $i$ is directly influenced by node $j$, and estimated $\theta_{ij}$'s may help recover the latent network structure \citep[e.g.,][]{xu2016learning,bacry2020sparse}.
+While most work in this line lack rigorous theory, there has been some recent theoretical studies of such models when $m$ is diverging, see, e.g., \cite{hansen2015lasso}, \cite{chen2017multivariate} and \cite{cai2020latent}.